UK Inheritance Tax Rates: What You Need to Know

 What are the current UK Inheritance Tax rates?

-The current UK Inheritance Tax rates are 40% for amounts above the tax-free allowance and 20% for certain gifts made during one’s lifetime, known as a ‘lifetime charge’.
+The current UK Inheritance Tax rates are 40% for amounts above the outside the scope of IHT allowance and 20% for certain gifts made during one’s lifetime, known as a ‘lifetime charge’.
 However, there’s a reduced rate of 36% if 10% or more of the net estate is left to charity.

 What is the Inheritance Tax threshold in the UK?